SchokiCoder/hui/features.md

 ## Terminal multiplexing
 Similar to GNOME's approach to workspaces.
-Two buttons for switching back and forth through active workspaces.
+Two buttons for switching back and forth through active tabs.
-The number buttons at the top of the keyboard for directly opening a specific workspace.
+The number buttons at the top of the keyboard for directly opening a specific tab.
-As soon as a workspace is not having anything open anymore and the user leaves,
-it gets removed.
+As soon as a tab is not having anything open anymore and the user leaves, it gets removed.

 # Not planned
 - login / logout and other user management
 - graphical workspaces